nadinespy/nadinespy.github.io/_posts/2023-24-05-collaboration-in-science.md

 ### 3.2 Why collaboration and feedback help <a name="collaboration_feedback_help"></a>
 I had earlier claimed that the mind sciences may particularly benefit from people being more in exchange and working collaboratively – this is in order to develop a shared understanding of the subject as well as common ground of knowledge, thereby increasing responsibility towards a common shared goal or agenda.

-As I had already said above, people forming a coalition may also reinforce each other in believing something that is false or problematic, or in engaging in bad practices which is why a group will rely no less on external corrective input than a single person.
-While collaborations and embedment into greater feedback loops do not guarantee that truth will be found, they come with some useful error-correction mechanisms (such as code review, questioning of assumptions, experimental designs, reviewing results, to name a few) built in.
-To restate my former belief, I think that collaboration and feedback at various levels do raise the probability that wrong ideas are replaced by (slightly) less wrong ideas incrementally, or that there’s at least a better idea of where the barriers are.
-This of course applies to science in general, but may be particularly valid for the mind sciences, as it can be so easy to get things wrong in those fields – the research methodology is, in a way, much more complicated than in, e. g., fields like mathematics or particle physics, as it’s less unequivocally right or wrong.
-Hence, the need to *debate* what good research methodology is is much higher.

 <html align="left" lang="en">
   <head>
     <meta charset="UTF-8" />